 The United States Department of Agriculture (USDA) licenses some businesses that breed or broker dogs.
-As of March 2020, there are 86 USDA-licensed dog breeders (Class A) and 10 USDA-licensed dog brokers (Class B) in Wisconsin.
-These numbers include some, but not all, businesses that are also licensed as dog sellers by the Department.
+As of March 2020, there are 86 USDA-licensed dog breeders (Class A) and 10

+USDA-licensed dog brokers (Class B) in Wisconsin.
+These numbers include some, but not all, businesses that are also licensed as dog sellers by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).

-USDA and the Department have different criteria for determining whether an entity needs to be licensed, as well as different minimum facility requirements.
+USDA and DATCP have different criteria for determining whether an entity needs to be licensed, as well as different minimum facility requirements.
 USDA does not license retail pet stores and does not license breeders with four or fewer breeding females.
-The Department licenses persons who operate an animal shelter, animal control facility, dog breeder, dog breeding facility, dog dealer, or out-of-state dog dealer.
+DATCP licenses persons who operate an animal shelter, animal control facility, dog breeder, dog breeding facility, dog dealer, or out-of-state dog dealer.
 Among other criteria defined in Wis.
 Stat. s.
 173.41 (1), these are entities that shelter or sell 25 or more dogs in a year.